Alternate Job Titles: Director of Ad Sales, Advertising Sales Director, Director of Advertising Sales

 Source: HR Reported data as of June 28, 2017

 This chart describes the expected percentage of people who perform the job of Advertising Sales Director that make less than that salary.
 For example 50% of the people who perform the job of Advertising Sales Director are expected to make less than the median.

 Plans and directs the organization's advertising strategy from a business, sales, and technical perspective.
 Develops budget and projections for advertising.
 Oversees discussions and sales with sponsors and agencies and negotiates agreements with outside sales representatives.
 Leads the development of sales materials including media kits.
-Requires a bachelor's degree with at least 10 years experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complicated tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to top management.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
 View full job description